Steve Fletcher

-Steven Mark Fletcher (born 26 July 1972) is an English retired footballer who played as a forward for AFC Bournemouth, where he holds the club record for appearances and is currently a first team coach for the Premier League side.
+Steven Mark Fletcher (born 26 July 1972) is an English retired footballer who played as a forward for AFC Bournemouth, where he holds the club record for appearances and is currently an assistant manager for the Premier League side.

 Fletcher began his career at Hartlepool United and made his first team debut in 1990.
 Two years later, he moved to AFC Bournemouth, where he would play for the next 15 seasons, scoring 88 league goals in 493 appearances.
 Fletcher joined Chesterfield in 2007 and spent one season with the club before moving to Crawley Town.
 Fletcher returned to Bournemouth in 2009 and became the club's assistant manager in 2011.
 Having resigned from that position eleven months later, he went on to have his first loan spell, spending a month with Plymouth Argyle.
 Fletcher has been described as a target man, due to his large figure and heading ability.

 Career

 Fletcher began his career at Hartlepool United before leaving for AFC Bournemouth in 1992 for £30,000.
 He spent 15 years with Bournemouth, recording more than 600 appearance caps and 100 goals.
 He holds the Bournemouth club record for most league appearances, having played 514 league matches for the club.
 Fletcher was released by Bournemouth, then managed by Kevin Bond, at the end of the 2006–07 season.
 He subsequently joined recently relegated League Two side Chesterfield.
 At the end of the 2007–08 season, Fletcher turned down a contract renewal with Chesterfield due to family commitments.

 He joined Crawley Town on a free transfer on 23 May 2008, signing an initial one-year contract.
 Eight months later, Fletcher returned to Bournemouth on a contract until the end of the 2008–09 campaign with an option to extend it for another season.
 He made his 500th league appearance for the club on 24 February in a 1–0 win at Dagenham & Redbridge.
 In April 2010, Bournemouth renamed the North Stand at Dean Court after him in recognition of his achievements with the club.
 Two months later, Fletcher signed a one-year contract extension after helping the club win promotion to League One.

 Fletcher was appointed assistant manager to Lee Bradbury in January 2011 after Eddie Howe left the club to manage Burnley, signing a 2 1/2-year contract.
 He scored his 100th league goal for Bournemouth in a 3–3 draw at Peterborough United on 1 April 2011 and said that helping the club win promotion to the Championship would be a perfect milestone for him.
 Bournemouth qualified for the play-offs, but were eliminated by Huddersfield Town on penalties.
 Fletcher resigned from his position as assistant manager in November, saying that it would be more beneficial for the team and the club if he focused on playing for the remainder of his contract.